 - A fee of approximately 400 zloty (75,- Euro depending on the exchange rate) is charged for processing a visa application.
-The fee is to be paid in Polish zloty at the time of application.
+The fee is to be paid in Polish zloty in cash at the time of application.
 It is a processing fee.
 There is no right to reimbursement in case of rejection or withdrawal of the application.

 The processing time is usually at least eight (8) weeks, but may increase to several months in individual cases.
 As soon as a decision has been reached, the applicant will be informed immediately by the Embassy.
 In order to relieve the visa office, it is urgently requested that applicants refrain from making status inquiries, as this delays the general processing of visa applications.